Planning the Course Syllabus

 Within courses that involve in-person contact, all students, faculty members, staff, and visitors are required to adhere to the expectations outlined on the College’s COVID-19 website.
 Failure to comply with requirements (e.g. wearing masks, maintaining social distancing where applicable) will result in the request to leave the classroom for that in-person class session.
 Students may also be referred to the Office of Community Standards.

-For the health of our entire community, please be sure to answer the daily health screening questionnaire thoroughly.
-Do not enter the conservatory/school building if you are experiencing any symptoms of COVID-19.
-Contact your faculty if you need to miss class because of COVID-19 symptoms.
-The conservatory/school will address on a case by case basis student absences due to COVID-19 symptoms, while awaiting test results, or during quarantine.
+Do not enter campus buildings if you test positive for or are experiencing any symptoms of COVID-19.
+Contact your faculty and Health Services if you need to miss class because of COVID-19 symptoms or a positive COVID-19 test result.
+The conservatory/school will address on a case by case basis student absences due to COVID-19, while awaiting test results, or during quarantine.

 - Consult the Academic Credit and Student Workload in the Academic Policies section of the Purchase College Catalog.